shizhe-yu/shizhe-yu.github.io/_pages/cv.md

 Education
 =========
-* University of Wisconsin–Madison, 2023–present
+* Ph.D. in Economics, University of Wisconsin–Madison, 2023–present
-  Ph.D. in Economics
-  M.S. in Economics, 2025 (en route)
+* M.S. in Economics, University of Wisconsin–Madison, 2025 (en route to Ph.D.)

-* Peking University, 2019–2023
-  B.A. in Financial Economics, summa cum laude
+* B.A. in Financial Economics, summa cum laude, Peking University, 2019–2023

 Working Papers
 ======
 * Entry Deterrence and Quality Improvement: The Welfare Effects of Pharmaceutical Patent Evergreening, *Working Paper*
 * The Asymmetric Effect of Symmetric Trade Policy: Airbus and Boeing, *Working Paper*
-* Algorithmic Personalization and Digital Addiction: A Field Experiment on Douyin (TikTok), *(with Qianyun (Carole) Gao, Yu Gao, and Juanjuan Meng.
-Working Paper)*
+* Algorithmic Personalization and Digital Addiction: A Field Experiment on Douyin (TikTok), *(with Qianyun (Carole) Gao, Yu Gao, and Juanjuan Meng).
+Working Paper*

 Research Experience